mohammad-mghn/tailwindcss-classes-pattern/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/9vpdteiosxn4tkbvt338.png)

-You may say what is special with this piece of code 🤔💭, the answer is that during coding we have no pattern and methodology we just type class names that we thinking of, and this will make our code dirty 💩.
+You may say what is special about this piece of code 🤔💭, the answer is that during coding we have no pattern and methodology we just type class names that we thinking of, and this will make our code dirty 💩.

 # Logic
-the logic behind orders and pattern is we go from outside to inside 📥.
-It means first we define positions, after that margin, padding, outline, border, and then we define element inner styles like display, align-items, background-color, text-color, font properties, etc. 🚌 Next we define class names like transitions, animations, and external CSS classes.
+the logic behind orders and patterns is we go from outside to inside 📥.
+It means first we define positions, after that margin, padding, outline, and border, and then we define element inner styles like display, align-items, background-color, text-color, font properties, etc. 🚌 Next we define class names like transitions, animations, and external CSS classes.

 # Responsive
-Some developers prefer to use media queries at the end of string which is not perfect 🔔, because it's easier to have all media queries of one element in one look 👁️. like below.
+Some developers prefer to use media queries at the end of the string which is not perfect 🔔 because it's easier to have all media queries of one element in one look 👁️. like below.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/i56zbt6q8rxao62vvn52.png)